yorkulibraries/yudl-map/metadata-input-guidelines/identifier.md

 # Comments

 Identifiers provide information needed to retrieve a file from the storage system, to access a bitstream within a file, or to locate a physical object.

+If a Identifier Type is not available, contact the system administrators.

 # Resources